dangminhduc/aws-database-speciality-note/README.md

   - Low-level interface(item level)
   - Document interfaces(table and index level)
   - Object persistence interface
+- Amazon DynamoDB integrates with Amazon CloudWatch Contributor Insights to provide information about the most accessed and throttled items in a table or global secondary index.

 ## RDS
 - To make a native backup of RDS Microsoft SQL Server (.bak file), we need `SQLSERVER_BACKUP_RESTORE` option added to an option group on your DB instance.
 - RDS Aurora MySQL does not support MyISAM storage engine
 - Point in Time Recovery and Automated Backup feature only supported on InnoDB(MySQL) or XtraDB(MariaDB) storage engine
 - Oracle Data Guard Switchover operation is available on RDS.
 You will need an Oracle Database Enterprise Edition (EE) license to use replicas in mounted mode, and an additional Oracle Active Data Guard license to use replicas in read-only mode
+- You can require that connections to your Aurora PostgreSQL DB cluster use SSL/TLS by using the rds.force_ssl parameter
+- XML file can be loaded directly from S3

 ## DMS
 - To determine the best target direction for your overall environment, create a multiserver assessment report.